• Home

 Judges may not simultaneously judge at any other tournaments.
 If we discover that you are doing so, we will remove you from the judge pool and notify the other tournament.

-Any complaints about judge qualifications must be addressed to the tournament director prior to or immediately after the competition involved.
-All tournament directors have been authorized to impose penalties against schools whose judges do not appear for the rounds to which they have been assigned.
+Any complaints about judge qualifications must be addressed to the appropriate tab room prior to or immediately after the competition involved.
+All tab room directors have been authorized to impose penalties against schools whose judges do not appear for the rounds to which they have been assigned.

 Conduct Policy